YanxuanW/stats-220/README.md

 ##About me

--I am a freshman at the University of Auckland in February 2023, currently studying Data Science.
+I am a freshman at the University of Auckland in February 2023, currently studying Data Science.

 ##Hobbies